 To be eligible for holiday pay, an employee must work the regularly scheduled working days immediately preceding and immediately following the holiday.
-PTO and other authorized absences are considered time worked for the purpose of payment of holiday pay.
+PTO and other authorized absences are considered time worked for the purpose of determining eligibility for payment of holiday pay, but they are not considered time worked for purposes of calculating overtime.